 All snakes have teeth, but the number, and placement, vary depending on what species of snake it is.
 Characteristics like tooth placement and number are highly dependent on the snake’s diet.
 Snakes in the Pareidae family have more teeth on the right side of their mouth than on the left; this is because these snakes mostly eat snails, and always swallow them with the shell on the left side of the mouth.

 Other snakes specialize in eating reptile eggs and have fewer teeth to make it easier to swallow the eggs.
 They’ve also developed an extra tooth in the back of their jaw that’s wider and more bladelike than the rest.
 Scientists think this tooth helps them eat the eggs.

 Unlike humans, snakes don’t have to worry too much about losing their teeth.
 Broken or lost teeth are common, and, luckily–snakes have a way of dealing with them.

 Like sharks and piranha, snakes are polyphyodonts.
 This means that they grow and use many sets of teeth in their lifetime.
 When one tooth falls out, it’s immediately replaced by a new, wickedly sharp replacement.

 Can Snakes Unhinge Their Jaws?

 Snakes, contrary to popular myth, cannot unhinge their jaws.
 If you’ve ever watched a snake eat though, you can easily see why people might think this.
-But, the truth is that snakes have very flexible jaws that are only loosely connected to their skulls.
-And, the juncture between the two halves of the lower jaw is made of nothing more than a flexible ligament.
-All of this flexibility allows snakes to eat foods way bigger than their own heads, no matter how many teeth they might possess.
+But, the truth is that snakes have very flexible skulls that aren’t permanently fused.
+The pieces are connected via stretchy ligaments that allow the snakes to open their mouths far wider than you would think.
+All of this flexibility allows snakes to eat foods way bigger than their heads, no matter how many teeth they might possess.